payu-india/CMS-Chatbot/reference/split settlements/split-during-transaction-using-_payment/split-by-percentage-during-transaction.md

       </td>

       <td>
         `String` Each payment option is identified with a unique bank code at PayU.
-The merchant must post this parameter with the corresponding payment option’s bank code value in it.
+The merchant must post this parameter with the corresponding payment option's bank code value in it.
 For more information, refer to [Card Type Codes and Supported Banks for Cards](doc:card-type-codes-and-supported-banks-for-cards).
       </td>
     </tr>

     <tr>
       <td>
-        ccnum\
+        ccnum
         `mandatory for cards`
       </td>